 Table of Contents

-In this article, we’re going over a list of all the available Copilot+ laptops built on AMD Strix Point Ryzen AI 300 hardware, particularly the AMD Ryzen AI 9 HX 370, Ryzen AI 9 HX 375, and Ryzen AI 9 HX 365 platforms available as of the second part of 2024.
+In this article, we’re going over a list of all the available Copilot+ laptops built on AMD Strix Point Ryzen AI 300 hardware, particularly the AMD Ryzen AI 9 HX 370, Ryzen AI 9 HX 375, and Ryzen AI 9 365 platforms available as of the second part of 2024.

 The AMD Strix Point laptop platform follows up on AMD Hawk Point (Ryzen 8000) and AMD Phoenix (Ryzen 7000) and is not just a complete revamp of how the processors are branded, but also a new architecture based on AMDs latest Zen5 cores and RDNA3.5 graphics, providing a notable boost in CPU and GPU performance over the previous AMD Ryzen offers, as well as the alternatives from Intel.